Athelstan Cornish-Bowden

 Cornish-Bowden was president of the Institute of Government Land Surveyors of the Cape of Good Hope from 1905 to 1909.
 He became a member of the British Association for the Advancement of Science in 1905 and at the joint meeting of that association and its South African counterpart held in South Africa in 1905 was one of the secretaries of the British Association's Section E (Geography).
 That same year he became a member of the South African Philosophical Society and remained a member for some time after it became the Royal Society of South Africa in 1908.

 Publications

 Legacy

 Before or in 1899 Cornish-Bowden sent some flower bulbs he found in South Africa to his mother in Newton Abbot, Devon, England.
 In 1902, she sent flowers and bulbs from the plant to Kew Herbarium with a note requesting that the species be named after her son.
 After some confusion, the species was named Nerine bowdenii.

 Family

 He married Lillie Cameron Muir, daughter of Sir Thomas Muir (1844-1934), mathematician and educator.
 They had one son, (Athelstan) Claude Muir Cornish-Bowden.
+The biochemist Athel Cornish-Bowden is his great-nephew.